 Are You Asking These Questions?

-—Accommodate your or your partner’s ADHD-related challenges without tilting the relationship out of balance (“parent and child” or “nagger and nagged”)
+—Accommodate my own or my partner’s ADHD-related challenges without tilting the relationship out of balance (“parent and child” or “nagger and nagged”)

-—Re-discover the joy, fun, and attraction that brought you together?
+—Re-discover the joy, fun, and attraction that brought us together?

 —Cooperate more reliably and harmoniously in parenting children, who might or might not have ADHD?

-—Communicate in a way that you both feel heard and understood?
+—Communicate in a way that we both feel heard and understood?

 —Learn strategies to cooperatively manage time, money, chores, electronic devices, and….intimacy?

-—Better understand medication and how to work as a team with your prescriber?
+—Better understand medication and how to work as a team with my prescriber?

 —Work together on strategies to improve organization around time, priorities, and “stuff”?